What Is a Bump-Up Certificate of Deposit?

 What Is the Penalty for Attempting to Spend or Keep the Money?

-Now, let’s consider what would happen if you didn’t report and return the money mistakenly put in your account.
 Even if you are a person who doesn’t pay much attention to your banking details and assume the money is yours, it is still a big problem if you use it.
-If you spend the money from a bank error in your favor, move it to another account, invest it, or give it away, you could wind up in a lot of hot water.
+If you spend the money from a bank error in your favor, move it to another account like your checking account, invest it, or give it away, you could wind up in a lot of trouble.

 Failing to return the money may be tantamount to theft, and you could face criminal charges, such as theft of property lost by mistake or receiving stolen property.
-Criminal charges may be made to get a court order to force you to repay the amount, and in some cases, you could end up with probation or prison time.
-That’s a very good reason to get the funds back to your bank as soon as you realize there’s been an error.
+Criminal charges may be made to get a court order to force you to repay the amount, and in some cases, you could even end up with probation or prison time.
+That’s a very good reason to contact your bank and return the funds to them as soon as you realize there’s been an error.

 A few years ago, a Pennsylvania couple went on a spending spree when their bank accidentally deposited $120,000 in their account instead of a business’ account due to a teller error.
 The couple bought various vehicles with the money and also gave $15,000 away to friends in need.